The mission of Lydia's House is to provide a supportive and stable environment for women and children in crisis.

 Half of all wages earned by guests are allocated to a household contribution (in lieu of rent).

 Guests are also asked to contribute to chores and cooking and to help in the purchase of groceries if they receive food stamps.

-To apply to live with us or refer someone to us, please visit this page for more details.
+To apply to live with them or refer someone to them, please visit this page for more details.